akkartik/mu/README.md

 ## Mirrors and Forks

-As of 2022-01, updates to Mu can be downloaded from the following mirrors:
+Updates to Mu can be downloaded from the following mirrors:
 * https://github.com/akkartik/mu
 * https://repo.or.cz/mu.git
 * https://codeberg.org/akkartik/mu